About

 Teaching with intuition

-I teach travel writing in Continuing Education at Capilano University in Sechelt, BC.
-I have taught creative writing to adults with mental illness for five years through Vancouver Coastal Health Authority, also in Sechelt.
+I have taught writing at Pull Focus Film School in Vancouver and in Continuing Education at Capilano University in Sechelt, BC.
+In For five years, I taught creative writing to adults with mental illness through Vancouver Coastal Health Authority, also in Sechelt.
 Teaching gives me great satisfaction; there is always more to learn from my students.

 Besides group classes, I enjoy coaching writers one-on-one, whether they’re beginner or intermediate.
 I help people initiate, shape and complete story ideas, book projects, personal essays . . . any written venture that requires encouragement and clear direction.